griff69/ExData_Project2/README.md

 vEmissions <- NEI[(NEI$SCC %in% vehicleData$SCC), ]
 ```

-Next we subset for motor vehicles in Baltimore,
+Next I subset again for motor vehicles in Baltimore usingi the fips 24510,

 ```r